Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 Seafood lovers who don’t wanna spend a ton should check out La Paradeta at 18 Passatge de Simó.
 Pick fresh fish from a market style counter and let the cooks do their magic!
 I recommend the Blanc Pescador wine.

-If you’re looking for a cheap neighbourhood bar with tasty Spanish classics and cask-stored vermouth then take the 5 minute walk to Celler Del Vermut at 470 Carrer de València.
+If you’re looking for a cheap neighbourhood bar with tasty Spanish tapas classics and cask-stored vermouth then take the 5 minute walk to Celler Del Vermut at 470 Carrer de València.

 Another place is Café Parc Belmont at 256 Carrer de Lepant 256.
-This little cafe out of the tourist spotlight is famous for its large portion salads with homemade dressings.
+This cool cafe out of the tourist spotlight is famous for its large portion salads with homemade dressings.
 Up the ante by adding some meat for a combo and you’ve got the perfect cheap lunch.

 For more information check out my list of best restaurants in Barcelona.